Hollis E. Roberts: Accomplishments

-Controversy
+Downfall

 On June 6, 1997, Roberts’ time as chief came to an end following his conviction in a federal court in Muskogee, Oklahoma, Roberts was convicted on two counts of sexual contact and one count of aggravated sexual abuse involving two female employees of the tribe.
 The aggravated sexual abuse count carried a possible life sentence; however, he was eventually sentenced to eleven years in prison.

 The jury acquitted Mr. Roberts on four similar counts, three of them involving a former tribal employee who testified that Mr. Roberts had raped her.
 Hollis Roberts attempted an appeal to the U.S. Supreme Court on sexual-abuse convictions and his 11-year prison sentence, but lost both appeals.
 One of his appeals was that the U.S. District Court lacked jurisdiction where the assaults took place because they happened in Tribal complex property which was trust land and thus not Indian Country nor formally a part of the reservation.
 The government ruled against this appeal claiming that the federal government owned the land in trust for Indians and it was thus Indian Country.
 Roberts also argued that he should not have an enhanced sentence for abusing a position of trust.

+The council removed Roberts from the office of Chief and replaced him with Gregory E. Pyle.
+He was imprisoned for eleven years.
+Following his release in 2008, Roberts returned to Hugo and kept a low profile, and later died on October 19, 2011, at the age of 68 years.

+Legacy

+Roberts remains an extremely polarizing and controversial figure among Native Americans.
+His 19-year tenure as Chief of the Choctaw Nation came to end amid convictions of sexual contact and sexual abuse.
+From these convictions, to his then-extravagant $120,000 per year salary, to his alleged corruption; today many view Roberts as a criminal, but in his heyday many viewed him as a charismatic politician who brought much needed change to the Choctaw.
+Indeed, he served for 19 years as chief of one of the largest Native American tribes in the United States, overseeing the modernization of the reservation, and conducting massive public-service improvements.
+He governed well over 195,000 members, including over 79,000 in Oklahoma.
+Roberts remains, to date, the second-longest serving Choctaw chief, after Harry J. W. Belvin.